Zuleykha Seyidmammadova: Flying

 After graduating from the institute as an engineer-geologist in 1938, she applied to the Zhukovsky Air Force Engineering Academy to become a professional pilot, but the academy, which accepted only men, rejected her.
-She goes to meet Mir Jafar Bagirov with her father's advice.
-Based on Zuleikha's request, who was remembered by Bagirov as a "girl thrown into the sea by the wind", the Central Committee officially sends a letter to Moscow for her admission to the academy.
+She went to meet Mir Jafar Bagirov on her father's advice.
+He remembered her as the "girl thrown into the sea by the wind", and subsequently the Central Committee officially sends a letter to Moscow to grant her admission to the academy.

 In August 1938, Zuleikha Seyidmammadova was the only girl among those admitted to the navigation faculty of the academy after taking the test exams.
 Seyidmammadova was also the first Azerbaijani to be admitted to the Zhukovsky Air Force Academy.

 Züleykha, who was studying at the academy at the moment, was shocked by sudden news one day.
 The dean of the faculty called her to his office and informed her that her father was arrested as a spy, and if they confirm this information from Baku, she will be removed from the academy.
 Zuleykha turns to Baghirov again as her last hope in the face of this news.
 She sends a telegram to Baghirov:

 "To Comrade Bagirov, First Secretary of the Communist Party of Azerbaijan!
 “The enemies of the State” want to tarnish my father’s reputation.
 They gave false information to the Air Force Academy where I am currently studying.
 I was sent to study here by the republic.
 I am the only girl among the students.
 After receiving the necessary information, they will decide whether I can continue to study here or not.
 Please protect the rights and justice so that they do not receive any false information."

 Bagirov soon releases her father from prison in order not to damage the reputation of the country, and he is ordered not to talk about it anywhere.
 Thus, a letter goes to Moscow with the necessary content to Zuleykha: "It is a lie, Mir Habib Seyidmammadov is at home.
 Everything is in order."

 During her studies at the academy, Seyidmammadova began to receive training on travelling with "Douglas" and then medium bombers, as well as long-range and fast-flying aircraft.
 She learns all the secrets of airships from Spirin and Belyakov, the strongest navigators of the country, and heroes of the Soviet Union.
 The photo of Seyidmammadova, a first-year student, was placed on the Academy's "Board of Honor" by the Komsomol organization of the faculty headed by Gurevich.

-On February 23, 1940 - Red Army Day, Seyidmammadova was given the rank of junior lieutenant.
+On 23 February 1940 - Red Army Day, she was promoted to the rank of junior lieutenant.

 Zuleikha, who is the only woman in the piloting faculty of the academy, is appointed pilot of a fighter aircraft in the training aircraft regiment after graduation.